-- 9.1 The first Directors of the Company shall be appointed by the first registered agent within 30 days of the incorporation of the Company; and thereafter, the Directors shall be elected: - (a) subject to Regulation 9.1 (b), by Resolution of Members or by Resolution of Directors for such term as the Members or Directors determine; - (b) following consummation of the Company's IPO, those Directors who were appointed by a Resolution of Directors shall stand elected for a term expiring at the Company's next AGM.
-Commencing at the Company's first AGM, and at each following AGM, Directors elected to succeed those Directors whose terms expire shall be elected for a term of office to expire at the AGM following their election.
-Except as the Act or any applicable law may otherwise require, in the interim between an AGM or general meeting called for the election of Directors and/or the removal of one or more Directors any vacancy on the Board of Directors, may be filled by the majority vote of the remaining Directors. - 9.2 No person shall be appointed as a Director of the Company unless he has consented in writing to act as a Director. - 9.3 The minimum number of Directors shall be one and there shall be no maximum number of Directors. - 9.4 Each Director holds office for the term, if any, fixed by the Resolution of Members or Resolution of Directors appointing him, or until his earlier death, resignation or removal.
-If no term is fixed on the appointment of a Director, the Director serves indefinitely until his earlier death, resignation or removal. - 9.5 A Director may be removed from office with or without cause by: - (a) a Resolution of Members passed at a meeting of Members called for the purposes of removing the Director or for purposes including the removal of the Director; or - (b) subject to Regulation 9.1 (b), a Resolution of Directors passed at a meeting of Directors. - 9.6 A Director may resign his office by giving written notice of his resignation to the Company and the resignation has effect from the date the notice is received by the Company at the office of its registered agent or from such later date as may be specified in the notice.
-A Director shall resign forthwith as a Director if he is, or becomes, disqualified from acting as a Director under the Act. - 9.7 Subject to Regulation 9.1 (b), the Directors may at any time appoint any person to be a Director either to fill a vacancy or as an addition to the existing Directors.
-Where the Directors appoint a person as Director to fill a vacancy, the term shall not exceed the term that remained when the person who has ceased to be a Director ceased to hold office.
+- 9.3 No person shall be appointed as a Director of the Company unless he has consented in writing to act as a Director. - 9.4 The minimum number of Directors shall be one and there shall be no maximum number of Directors.
+10 - 9.5 Each Director holds office for the term, if any, fixed by the Resolution of Members or Resolution of Directors appointing him, or until his earlier death, resignation or removal.
+If no term is fixed on the appointment of a Director, the Director serves indefinitely until his earlier death, resignation or removal. - 9.6 A Director may be removed from office with or without cause by: - (a) a Resolution of Members passed at a meeting of Members called for the purposes of removing the Director or for purposes including the removal of the Director; or - (b) subject to Regulation 9.1 (b), a Resolution of Directors passed at a meeting of Directors. - 9.7 A Director may resign his office by giving written notice of his resignation to the Company and the resignation has effect from the date the notice is received by the Company at the office of its registered agent or from such later date as may be specified in the notice.
+A Director shall resign forthwith as a Director if he is, or becomes, disqualified from acting as a Director under the Act.